NEAR-Hispano/identicon/docs/models/gateway-data-model.md

 | health | text | free format description of health status if it applies |
 | extras | text | additional comments |

-#### Table `subjects` ####
+#### Table `Subjects` ####

-This table contains the encripted personal info of all Subjects.
-This table is needed because a Subject does not need a  NEAR account.
-Only Requester, Validator an External apps  have one.
+This table contains the encripted personal info of all verified (or candidates for verification) Subjects.

+**NOTES**: All accounts MUST have an associated Subject, but not all subjects need an Account.
+Only Requester, Validator an External subjects really need and Account.

 |Column name|Datatype|Description|
 |--|--|--|